Directory of members

 Lesson 2 came when I made a bad judgement call and got into a car with two escaped convicts.
 The car was stolen.
 The guys had guns and drank a lot.
 I was their driver and they wanted me to drive them from Florida to Texas.
 What they were going to do with me then, I'll leave to your imagination.
 It was my ability to weave my story into theirs that entertained them and kept me alive until I could escape somewhere in Mississippi.

 Lesson 3 occurred in New Orleans where I learned to drink cheap red wine and was taught how to step dance in the street with black men for quarters (which bought us more cheap red wine).
-Their stories taught me compassion and invited me to view the world through a different narrative lens.
+Their stories taught me compassion and invited me to view the world through another's eyes (and feet).

 Eventually, I came home and began working with the aforementioned teenagers -- young men and women -- who taught me my most valuable lessons about the importance of sharing our stories and helping each other understand their significance to our well-being.

-In 1983 I finally returned to University to study literature.
+In 1983 I returned to University to study literature.
 I was 30 years old, married, and the father of two children.
 I worked in a bakery at night and dragged myself to classes in the morning.
-I was known at the "Renaissance Man" because of my wide and varied interests rather than specialising in one particular area.
-I was learning for the sake of learning and not for a particular job.
+I was known at the "Renaissance Man" because of my wide and varied interests.
+Rather than specialising in one particular area, I sought to learn for the sake of learning and not for a particular job.
 I loved my time at University.
 I was encouraged to do a Masters and when I completed that, encouraged to do a PhD.
-A scholarship allowed me to move to Scotland and attend the University of Edinburgh, where I was given the freedom to explore my passion for autobiographical narrative.
+A SSHRCC scholarship allowed me to move to Scotland and attend the University of Edinburgh, where I was given the freedom to explore my passion for autobiographical narrative.
 And, because I said "Yes!"
 I was given the opportunity to teach at the same time, firstly in the Centre of Canadian Studies and secondly in the Department of English.
 I was truly immersed in the world of story.

 But by 1995, I'd become frustrated with the corporate takeover of universities.
 Teaching, it seemed to me, had become a low priority compared to raising money, research, and publication.
-I moved to an alternative Upper School as its Principal Teacher of English and was back working with adolescents.
-During the next 10 years, I built up the English Dept and improved exam results and further deepened my love of story when I became acquainted with the Scottish Storytelling Centre.
+I accepted a position as Principal Teacher of English at Edinburgh's Rudolf Steiner School and was back working with adolescents.
+During the next 10 years, I built up the English Dept and improved exam results and further deepened my love of story and storytelling.
+During the late 90s I became acquainted with the Scottish Storytelling Centre.
 For the next seven years I "apprenticed" as a storyteller, working primarily with adolescents in residential care and school settings.

 However, it wasn't long before I had a breakdown--addicted to my work--and began to hear that inner voice calling me away from teaching.
 After my attempts to silence it failed, I finally made the decision and in 2005 I left full-time teaching to become -- a storyteller and story coach.
 I had no real idea how I was going to manage that and support a family with now three growing teenagers.
 I trained as a peace education facilitator and worked with primary school aged kids, inviting them and their teachers to learn techniques of reducing stress and resolving conflict and generally improving their relationships in school.